mmkal/pgkit/packages/migrator/readme.md

 There are already plenty of migration tools out there - but if you have an existing project that uses slonik, this will be the simplest to configure.
 Even if you don't, the setup required is minimal.

-The migration scripts it runs are plain `.sql` files.
+By default, the migration scripts it runs are plain `.sql` files.
 No learning the quirks of an ORM, and how native postgres features map to API calls.

+It can also run `.js` or `.ts` files - these are expected to be modules with a require `up` export, and an optional `down` export.
+Each of these functions will have an object passed to them with a `slonik` instance, and a `sql` tag function.
+However, where possible, it's often preferable to keep it simple and stick to SQL.

 This isn't technically a cli - it's a cli _helper_.
 Most node migration libraries are command-line utilities, which require a separate `database.json` or `config.json` file where you have to hard-code in your connection credentials.
 This library uses a different approach - it exposes a javascript function which you pass a slonik instance into.
 The javascript file you make that call in then becomes a runnable migration CLI.
 The migrations can be invoked programmatically from the same config.